-Gibs are tapered lengths of metal that are sandwiched between two moving surfaces.
+Gibs are tapered lengths of metal between two dovetail sliding surfaces.
 Gibs control the gap between these surfaces and how they slide past one another.
 Correctly adjusting the gibs is critical to producing good milling results.

 Tight gibs make table movement more accurate but stiff.
 Loose gibs make moving the table sloppy but easier to do.
 The goal of gib adjustment is to remove unnecessary sloppiness without causing the ways to bind.